The FishCare Photo Comp is back.

 ENTER NOW

-Entries open on the 21st of December 2023 and cruise through until the 29th of February 2024 so if this page is live and you can submit photos then it’s still underway!
+Entries open on the 19th December 2025 and cruise through until the 28th February 2026 so if this page is live and you can submit photos then it’s still underway!

 This is the perfect opportunity to capture the wonders of our oceans, shed light on marine conservation issues, and revel in the joy of fishing, boating, diving and all other nautical and aquatic activities.
 All shutterbugs, regardless of age or skill level, are encouraged to dive into the depths and participate.